 The black color for the emblem was not chosen by accident.
 The shade is associated with:

-1. Everything is dark in a person.
-The series’ story is inspired by the real person, Gainesville Ripper, who was responsible for the death of 8 people.
+- Everything is dark in a person.
+The series’s story is inspired by a real person, Gainesville Ripper, who was responsible for the death of 8 people.

-The font of the inscription resembles Futura Futuris Black but without the transformation of M. The uppercase indicates a large number of deaths and a tense plot that holds attention from beginning to end.
+The font of the inscription resembles Futura Futuris Black, but without the transformation of M. The uppercase letters indicate many deaths, and the tense plot keeps the reader’s attention from beginning to end.